Code Signing Troubleshooting

 -

-Verify your Team ID:
+Verify your Team ID in Apple Developer:

 - Copy your Team ID